jeffknupp/blog/in_progress/hardest_revisited.md

 ## Alternative Python Implementations

-While cPython is the official, "reference" interpreter for the Python language, there are a number of alternate interpreters written in languages other than C. The two most popular are [Jython](http://www.jython.org) and [IronPython](http://ironpython.net).
+While cPython is the official, "reference" interpreter implementation for the Python language, there are a number of alternate interpreters written in languages other than C. The two most popular are [Jython](http://www.jython.org) and [IronPython](http://ironpython.net).
 Why are they of interest? **Neither has